 The jury is made up of faculty members at the Cleveland Institute of Art.
 The jurors will be responsible for judging one of the five main categories that include Visual Arts, Design, Digital Arts, Craft and Interdisciplinary.
 Once the five category winners have been determined, the jurors will then review the work of all the five category finalists, and select a Best in Show winner.

 Judging will be blind, so the jurors will not know the identities of the people who have entered the work.

-Also included as a prize when winning ‘Best in Category’ is an annual $10,000 scholarship at the Cleveland Institute of Art (CIA), which over four years totals $40,000!
-The $10,000 Scholarships will be renewed annually for up to 4 years of undergraduate study at CIA as long as the recipient maintains a 3.0 cumulative GPA and remains enrolled full-time.
+Included as a prize when winning Best in Category is an annual $10,000 scholarship to the Cleveland Institute of Art, which over four years totals $40,000.
+The $10,000 scholarship will be renewed annually for up to four years of study at CIA as long as the recipient maintains a 3.0 cumulative GPA and remains enrolled full-time.

 The judging criteria will be based on originality and technical skill as defined below.

-Any original work(s) of art or other forms of intellectual property shall belong to the student(s) who created them.
+Any work(s) of art or other forms of intellectual property shall belong to the student(s) who created them.
 CIA and our sponsors reserve the right to photograph, reproduce, and use for display the works of art entered into the 2D3D competition for marketing and publicity of the 2D3D competition in the future.

 As a condition of participation in the 2D3D competition, students give permission for photos of themselves to be used by CIA for marketing, publicity, or other related purposes if they should be one of the winners of a prize or honorary mention.

 CIA does not take responsibility for any artwork associated with the 2D3D competition.